KamensekD/Ender-3_PRO_v4.2.2_Marlin_firmware/README.md

 You can find firmware downloads on the repository [releases](https://github.com/KamensekD/Ender-3-PRO-v4.2.2_Marlin-firmware/releases).

 **Important**
-* Make sure you have a 4.2.2 512K flash board before installing.
+* Make sure you have a 4.2.2 512K flash board before installing my customized builds.
 Some newer models come with 256K of flash.
 You can read more [here](https://github.com/MarlinFirmware/Marlin/issues/23596).
 If your board is the 256K variant you can fork the repo and change the `board_env`.
+Check also [Marlin Firmware on Creality Board – Complete Guide](https://3dprintscape.com/marlin-firmware-on-creality-board-complete-guide/?utm_content=cmp-true) for a lot of usefull info.
 * All builds here use the default `A4988` stepper drivers, you can fork and change that if you have different ones.
 To find out which drivers you have there is a little marking on the sd card slot.
 More info [here](https://github.com/MarlinFirmware/Configurations/pull/633#issuecomment-995206382).

 <br>